pomerium/pomerium/docs/docs/production-deployment.md

 #### Proxy

-The Proxy service, as the name implies, is responsible for proxying all user traffic, in addition to performing checks to the Authentication and Authorization components.
+The Proxy service, as the name implies, is responsible for proxying all user traffic, in addition to performing checks to the Authorization service.
 The proxy is directly in path for user traffic.

 Proxy will need resources scaled in conjunction with request count and may need average request size accounted for.
 The heavier your user traffic, the more resources the Proxy service should have provisioned.